Marine Protected Areas

 The feedback received through the public consultation was then the subject of an Independent Analysis and Report on Marine Protected Area (MPA) Public Consultation Submissions received.
 The findings and conclusions from this study are available in the form of a detailed report which presents key data and other information gathered through the consultation process in an accessible manner.
 This report was published on 31 March 2022.

 Informed by all of these important steps and the resulting information, the Department is now in the process of developing stand-alone legislation to enable the identification, designation and management of MPAs in accordance with Ireland’s national and international commitments.
-This work is expected to continue for a good part of 2022.

 Check this webpage regularly to find out the latest news on the ongoing MPA process.